TimskiB/MyTodo/README.md

-# todo
+# Todo

-A new Flutter project.
+Trying to create a todo app.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.

 ### IMPORTANT: